Gold Vs Platinum Comparison Chart – Jewellery Metals Guide by Mark Solomon Jewellers.

-As jewellery designers we are often asked to clarify the difference between gold – specifically white gold and platinum.
-While these two metals may have an almost indistinguishable appearance, their properties and characteristics are quite unique.
+As jewellery designers, we are often asked to clarify the difference between gold, specifically white gold and platinum.
+While these two metals may have an almost indistinguishable appearance, their properties and characteristics are unique.

 So what are these differences?